 On the Beach

-Any beach is good for a picnic, but at the wilder, and often more beautiful, beaches you will need to take packed food as there are no shops, restaurants or cafes.
-Compton beach, for example, has only an ice-cream van, and a toilet block, where there’s a tap.
-So if you’re spending a day there you need a picnic, and the same can be said for Brook beach, Grange Chine and any of the other wild south west coast beaches, but they don’t even have a tap.
-Luckily they’re some of the Island’s most stunning beaches too, so enjoy!
+Isle of Wight beaches in general make for wonderful picnic spots; but at the wilder (and often more beautiful) beaches, you will need to take packed food as there are no shops, restaurants or cafes.
+Compton Beach, for example, has only an ice-cream van and a toilet block, where there’s a tap.
+So, if you’re spending a day there you need a picnic, and the same can be said for Brook Beach, Grange Chine and any of the other wild south west coast beaches, but they don’t even have a tap.
+Luckily, they’re some of the Island’s most stunning beaches too, so enjoy!

-Only one beach managed by the Isle of Wight Council permits barbecues and it’s a beautiful one – Red Cliff at Yaverland.
+Only one beach managed by the Council permits barbecues and it’s one of the best beaches on the Isle of Wight – Red Cliff at Yaverland.
 There’s a huge expanse of beach at low tide, but very little at high tide so pick your day and time carefully.
-If you want to be a bit more secretive you can set up in the lowlands of the tumbling lower cliff area about halfway down.
+If you want to be a bit more secretive, you can set up in the lowlands of the tumbling lower cliff area about halfway down.
 But don’t barbecue beneath the red sandstone cliffs – there have been recent cliff falls.

-Sandhard Beach at Yarmouth is only accessible by water taxi or by walking around the spit by Norton Grange.
-It’s owned and managed by Yarmouth Harbour and there’s a static barbecue area that you can use and it is very hidden and secret – only those in the know, know where it is, and now you do too.
-There is a built in barbecue on the seaward side of Fort Victoria close by, but you may have to queue up to use it on sunny summer evenings.
+Another superb picnic spot on the Isle of Wight is Sandhard Beach at Yarmouth, which is only accessible by water taxi or by walking around the spit by Norton Grange.
+It’s owned and managed by Yarmouth Harbour and there’s a static barbecue area that you can use, and it is very hidden and secret – only those in the know, know where it is, and now you do too.
+There is a built-in barbecue on the seaward side of Fort Victoria close by, but you may have to queue up to use it on sunny summer evenings.
 On the other hand, you may make some new friends.